-The Lora Company’s Taos Real Estate Market Report for November 2018
+The Lora Company’s Taos Real Estate Market Report for December 31, 2018

-The lack of inventory of good homes available for purchase has been a major constraint on sales.
-Buyer interest continues to increase but the supply has not kept up with the demand.
+Single-family home unit sales ended the year at 3 fewer than last year: 281 vs. 284 homes sold (-1.1%).
+Dollar sales were UP by 12.2%.
+Unit sales are still 20% below peak level (reached in 2005); dollar sales are 11% below peak.
+The lack of adequate inventory of good homes available for purchase has been a major constraint on sales.
+Buyer interest continues to increase but supply has not kept up with demand.
 Homes are selling faster than they have historically in Taos, and prices are rising.

 IF YOU HAVE BEEN THINKING ABOUT SELLING YOUR HOME, CALL US AT THE LORA COMPANY FOR A FREE MARKET ANALYSIS AND CONSULTATION ABOUT YOUR HOME’S VALUE, THE SELLING PROCESS AND WHAT YOU NEED TO DO TO GET READY TO SELL!

-Price Discounting – Year-to-date, the actual selling price has averaged 5.9% less than the last asking price when the property went into contract; however, the average discount from original asking price is 10.6%.
+Price Discounting – In 2018, actual selling price averaged 5.7% less than the last asking price when the property went into contract; however, the average discount from original asking price was 10.3%.
 For the full year 2017, the discount from original price was 9.4%; in 2016, it was 10.5%; in 2015 it was 13.9%; in 2014 it was 16.9%; in 2013, it was 18.4%.

-|Up to $200,000||51||60||190||66||44%||77||27%||70||25%|
+|Up to $200,000||47||51||190||66||44%||77||27%||70||25%|

-|$200,001 – $300,000||41||45||109||37||25%||66||23%||62||24%|
+|$200,001 – $300,000||38||41||109||37||25%||66||23%||66||23%|

-|$300,001 – $400,000||51||53||69||20||13%||65||23%||55||21%|
+|$300,001 – $400,000||44||51||69||20||13%||65||23%||61||22%|

-|$400,001 – $500,000||31||40||39||12||8%||33||12%||30||12 %|
+|$400,001 – $500,000||30||31||39||12||8%||33||12%||34||12 %|

-|$500,001 – $650,000||25||26||35||9||6%||25||9%||28||11%|
+|$500,001 – $650,000||26||25||35||9||6%||25||9%||31||11%|

-|$650,001 – $800,000||25||28||27||4||3%||15||5%||8||3%|
+|$650,001 – $800,000||20||25||27||4||3%||15||5%||9||3%|

 |$800,001 – $1 million